isabelmeister/cotabox/README.md

 ## How to start

 **1 step:**
-> **In the Terminal, open two tabs, one for the front-end command and one for the back-end commands.
+> **In the Terminal, open two tabs, one for the front-end command and one for the back-end command.
 On each you should be at the respective folder**

 **2 step:**